 What is the standard recruitment agency fee percentage?

-The standard contingency recruitment fee is 15-25% of the hired candidate's first-year salary, with 20% being the most common rate according to SHRM.
+Standard contingency fees run 15-25% of the hired candidate’s first-year salary, with 20% as the most common benchmark according to SHRM.
 Executive and retained search fees run higher at 25-35% of total compensation.
 Rates vary based on role seniority, industry scarcity, and whether the search is exclusive.

 How much do temp staffing agencies mark up hourly rates?

 Temp staffing agencies typically mark up W-2 employee rates by 50-60% to cover employer taxes, insurance, benefits, and profit margin.
 Corp-to-corp contractor markups average around 30%.
-The average aggregate gross margin across the temp staffing industry is 21%, according to Staffing Industry Analysts.
+Across the temp staffing industry, aggregate gross margin averages 21%, according to Staffing Industry Analysts.

-Contingency agencies only get paid when a candidate is hired - there's no upfront cost to the client.
+Contingency agencies only get paid when a candidate is hired - there’s no upfront cost to the client.
 Retained search requires payment in three installments (engagement, shortlist, placement) for an exclusive, dedicated search.
-Retained is standard for executive and C-suite roles with fees starting at $80,000-$100,000 minimum.
+C-suite and executive searches default to retained, with minimum fees starting at $80,000-$100,000.

 How do flat-fee recruitment agencies charge?